-Students must continue to register for at least one credit hour (CFSP 5995) per fall, winter, and spring quarter, even after the completion of all required coursework until they successfully complete and defend their dissertation and graduate as per the MCE Continuous Enrollment Policy: http://morgridge.du.edu/handbooks-forms/mce-policies-procedures/.
-If students are receiving financial aid while working on their dissertation and/or they wish to defer any potential loan repayments, they must also register for the DU Graduate Studies Continuous Enrollment (CENR 5600) EACH academic quarter until they successfully defend and complete dissertation.
+Students must continue to register for at least one credit hour (CFSP 5995) per fall, winter, and spring quarter, even after the completion of all required coursework until they successfully defend their dissertation as per the MCE Continuous Enrollment Policy: http://morgridge.du.edu/handbooks-forms/mce-policies-procedures/.
+If students are receiving financial aid while working on their dissertation and/or they wish to defer any potential loan repayments, they must also register for the DU Graduate Studies Continuous Enrollment (CENR 5600) EACH academic quarter until they graduate.